-Get him the gift of relaxation
+Give him the gift of relaxation

 1. Throw him a home barbecue.
 If he normally mans the grill, hand him a drink, sit him in a lounge chair and take over.
 Or better yet, let him give you the grill-master tutorial you know he wants to impart upon you.

-3. Offer up your time and sweat - Let dad take the day off while you handle some of his chores, especially any he’s been putting off (like the leaking roof or overgrown lawn).
+3. Offer up your time and sweat — let dad take the day off while you handle some of his chores, especially any he’s been putting off (like the leaking roof or overgrown lawn).

 4. Can’t visit dad this weekend?
 Create and mail (or email) him some coupons for a home-cooked meal or hard work during your next trip.

 5. Breakfast in bed — it's an oldie, but a goodie.
 A true classic gift that never gets old.
 Treat Dad to his favorite breakfast before his feet hit his slippers.
 Include a good book or magazine to read if you really want him to relax to the max.

 1. Is your dad a granddad?
 Have your kids draw pictures for grandpa and frame them for a nice presentation.

 2. Create your own card for Dad, letting him know just how much you appreciate him.
 Include a favorite memory from the past just to add a touch of nostalgia.

 3. Bake him his favorite cake or a batch of your famous cookies.
 He can't say no to those.